two ladies standing in water planting seagrass

 Building a Seagrass Nursery

-There are seven kinds of seagrass in the Indian River Lagoon, and the nursery will grow out all IRL seagrass species but focus on Halodule wrightii for restoration plantings.
-The nursery supports tanks for both large-scale grow-out and separate, smaller tanks for research, for use by both the ROS team and our partners.
-ROS aims to open additional nurseries in the future to further the goal of seagrass restoration in the IRL.
+There are seven kinds of seagrass in the Indian River Lagoon, but ROS is currently focused on growing Halodule wrightii for restoration plantings due to its wide range of habitat conditions.
+The Melbourne Beach nursery supports tanks for both large-scale grow-out and separate, smaller tanks for research, for use by both the ROS team and our partners.

 Help Us Restore Our Shores